Newspaper Page Text

 them to make you suddenly sweet

-and buoyant and full of sunshine,
+and buoyant and full of sunshine.

 For they can't do it.
 They only

-move the bowels and a mere move
+move the bowels and a men* move

 ment doesn’t get at the cause.
 The

-reason for your down-and-out feeling
+reason for your down-and-out h < Ir g

 is your liver.
 It should pour out two